This week we would like you to meet Joe Voss, Director of Strategic Partnerships at Creative Many Michigan.

 3. If there was one thing that you wished the public understood about copyright, what would it be?

-One of the issues that we regularly work through with clients and audiences is the difference between registered and unregistered copyrights, so I wish the public understood that there are some copyright protections available absent registration, which attach to creative work the moment it’s in a tangible form.
-We are strong advocates for copyright registration because of the ease of enforcement that it affords, but it’s good to understand that creators of content are not completely vulnerable prior to registering their work.
+One of the issues that we regularly work through with clients and audiences is the difference between registered and unregistered copyrights, so I wish the public understood that there are some copyright protections available absent registration, which attach to creative work the moment i’s in a tangible form.
+We are strong advocates for copyright registration because of the ease of enforcement that it affords, but i’s good to understand that creators of content are not completely vulnerable prior to registering their work.

 4. What is your organization’s biggest copyright-related challenge?